lolookik/lolookik_lib/README.md

 # lolookik_lib
 lolookik_lib

-function that come back every so often, copying features from the standard
+function that come back every so often, copying features from the standard (and doing it worse)

 especially the opencv 2.4.x legacy are not meant to be directly used but are saved here if later ports on more recent opencv version were to be needed